thiagomedeiros11/jsctc/README.md

 ## Description

-It is an application developed in Javascript to use the click to call function of the IP Cloud Fone PBX.
+It is an application developed in Javascript to use the click to call function of the Nuvem Fone PBX IP.
 It is possible to register a customer and make a call using a button, without having to manually dial the number.

 ## Build With